purdue-cs193-fall-2019/homework-1-burrougj/index.md

+# Julia Burroughs is freakin cool
+Things I like about CS 193:
+- it is taught by people my age (I'm a junior please be my friends)
+- I know a lot of this stuff but its a great refresher especially because I haven't seen it in a while
+- idk its very different from any other class I'm in and I think its gonna be interesting

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.